 - South Beach Diet.

 - Raw food diet.

-As the trend shifted to medical weight loss niche, big businesses are currently partnering with physician (prescribing weight loss plans to their overweight and obese patients) in order to have some piece from the lion share.
+As the trend shifted to the medical weight loss niche, big businesses are currently partnering with physicians (prescribing weight loss plans to their overweight and obese patients) in order to have some piece from the lion share.